-- Laws, policies, and agreements that tackle discrimination and promote rightsholders' inclusive SRHR, economic rights and justice, leadership, and political participation are adopted and implemented locally, nationally, and internationally. - Transformative GEDI narratives influence public and political discourse and inspire behavior change leading to a shift in social norms and systemic transformation in support of sustainable development and inclusive societies. - Strengthened collaborations and interactions between rightsholders and relevant actors instill broader social, legal, and policy change towards equal participation, inclusive SRHR and economic justice.
+- Laws, policies, and agreements that tackle discrimination and protect women's and LGBTIQ+ people's rights are adopted and implemented locally, nationally, and internationally. - A shift in social norms where transformative GEDI narratives positively influence public and political discourse to counter discrimination, inspire behavior change, and systemic transformation in support of SRHR, women's empowerment, and the rights of LGBTIQ+ people. - Strengthened collaborations and interactions between rightsholders and relevant actors and enhanced use of intersectional evidence instill broader social, legal, and policy change.